Science Olympiad: Divisions

 The national tournament and generally state and regional tournaments are only for divisions B and C. Division A teams usually have separate interscholastic tournaments, apart from the more common intra-school competitions.
 Note that 6th and 9th graders have the option of competing in either of the two divisions in which they meet the grade requirements and are part of the competing school.
-(6th graders can compete in divisions A and B while 9th graders can compete in divisions B and C.) A middle school may, however, only use up to 5 members who have graduated to the next school if they are in 9th grade or lower.
+(6th graders can compete in divisions A and B while 9th graders can compete in divisions B and C.) A middle school may, however, only use up to 2 members who have graduated to the next school if they are in 9th grade or lower.
 Students in grades lower than the division in which the school competes in may also be on the team.
 Teams are restricted to five 9th graders for division B and seven 12th graders for division C. Students may not participate on multiple teams, e.g. a 9th grader on both a high school and middle school team would not be allowed.

 Events and event history

-In Divisions B and C, teams may compete in up to twenty-three main events, which usually occur over a single day (some tournaments, such as the Texas State tournament, run competitive events over multiple days); done by a team of no more than 15 members.
-Events fall into five main categories: Life, Personal, and Social Science, Earth & Space Science, Physical Science & Chemistry, Technology & Engineering, Inquiry & Nature of Science.
+In Divisions A, B and C, teams may compete in up to twenty-three main events, which usually occur over a single day (some tournaments, such as the Texas State tournament, run competitive events over multiple days); done by a team of no more than 15 members.
+Events fall into five main categories: Life, Personal & Social Science; Earth & Space Science; Physical Science & Chemistry; Technology & Engineering; and Inquiry & Nature of Science.
 They are either knowledge-based (for example, written tests on earth science, physics, astronomy, or biology), hands-on (for example, chemistry lab practicals or events involving both device testing and an exam), or engineering-based (participants construct a device before the competition to do specified tasks on the day of the competition).

 Knowledge-based events generally have two to three participants taking a test and/or mathematically analyzing data.
-Examples of such events are Anatomy and Physiology, Meteorology, Codebusters, and Green Generation.
+Examples of such events are Anatomy and Physiology, Meteorology, Codebusters, and Solar System.

-Hands-on events generally consist of two participants performing experiments or interacting with physical objects to achieve a certain goal.
-Some examples are Experimental Design and Write it Do it.
+Hands-on events generally consist of two to three participants performing experiments or interacting with physical objects to achieve a certain goal.
+Some examples are Experimental Design (three people) and Write it Do it(two people).